For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 You'll have to provide some evidence regarding how much you're earning, or where your money is coming from.

-You only start repaying your Student Loan when you're earning a certain amount of money – so you won't need to repay anything if you're studying, volunteering, travelling or unemployed, for example.
+You only start repaying your Student Loan when you're earning a certain amount of money.
+For example, you won't need to repay anything if you're studying, volunteering, travelling or unemployed.
 However, you will still need to provide evidence of this.

 The evidence you'll have to submit varies depending on what exactly it is you're doing while abroad.
 We've listed some different occupations and the accompanying evidence needed below, but always check with the SLC for exact details: